kervyntan/leave-management/README.md

 ✅Add a staff member seamlessly

 ✅Check when during the month did a staff take leave as well as how many days they have taken.

+✅Able to take half day leave and full day leave